Radius of Convergence and Interval of Convergence Calculator

 Key Points to Remember

 • Radius is always non-negative.
-You’ll get \( R \geq 0 \), with \( R = 0 \) meaning convergence only at the center, and \( R = \infty \) meaning convergence everywhere.
+You will get \( R \geq 0 \), with \( R = 0 \) meaning convergence only at the center, and \( R = \infty \) meaning convergence everywhere.

-• Interval ≠ Radius.
+• Interval is not the same as radius.
 The radius tells you the distance from center; the interval tells you the actual set of converging \( x \)-values including endpoint behavior.

 • Complex analysis gives disks, not intervals.
 In \( \mathbb{C} \), the radius defines a disk of convergence centered at \( \psi \).